onnx/onnx-mlir/docs/ConstPropagationPass.md

 }
 ```
 where `OnnxElementsAttrBuilder.combine(...)` broadcasts the lhs and rhs elements,
-as needed, and constructs a new (Disposable) ElementsAttr whose elemnts are the
+as needed, and constructs a new (Disposable) ElementsAttr whose elements are the
 result of element-wise application of the binary function
 `combinerOfElementwiseBinaryOp<ElementwiseBinaryOp>(operandsElemType)`
 which maps the ElementwiseBinaryOp ONNX op to a c++ operator.